- Basics

 Enable and Disable SIM control

 Knox Guard devices in any state except 'rejected' state can be controlled for their SIM operation individually, collectively, or in bulk.
-The solution provides features like locking a device when needed, applying usability restrictions for voice, text and data usage, and applying International roaming restrictions.
+The solution provides features like locking a device when needed, applying usability restrictions for voice, text and data usage, and applying international roaming restrictions.

 For information on setting default values for SIM control, see SIM control.